 - In the first quarter of 2017, for the 2016 scorecard, NPEI again engaged UtilityPULSE to conduct its next customer satisfaction survey.
-NPEI received an overall score of 86% of customers who are "very or fairly" satisfied with NPEI, which is consistent with the previous survey (87%), and compares favourably with the updated Ontario average of customers who are "very or fairly" satisfied with their Local Utility (76%). - NPEI will conduct its next customer satisfaction survey in early 2019 for the 2018 scorecard.
+NPEI received an overall score of 86% of customers who are "very or fairly" satisfied with NPEI, which is consistent with the previous survey (87%), and compares favourably with the updated Ontario average of customers who are "very or fairly" satisfied with their Local Utility (76%). - In 2019, for the 2018 scorecard, NPEI again engaged UtilityPULSE to conduct its customer satisfaction survey.
+NPEI received an overall score of 95% of customers who are "very or fairly" satisfied with NPEI, which is an improvement over the previous survey (86%), and compares favourably with the updated Ontario average of customers who are "very or fairly" satisfied with their Local Utility (89%).